JayaswalPrateek/MyCSnotesForME/Cpp.md

 		```
 		- Here the data type of T is decided dynamically
 		- T can also be an object
-		- data types of both a and b should be same
+		- data types of both a and b should be same here
 			- if we pass an int and double then we get an error
-	- for functions outside class
+	- <mark style="background: #BBFABBA6;">when generic functions are outside a generic class</mark>
 		```cpp
 		#include <iostream>
 		using namespace std;